kavinbright/golab/README.md

 # golab
-> Just a lab for go
+> Just a lab for go.